Ball screw: Design

-A ballscrew involves significantly more parts and surface interactions than many similar systems.
-While a basic lead screw is composed of only a solid shaft and a solid nut with simple mating geometries, a ballscrew requires precisely formed curved contours and multi-part assemblies to facilitate the action of the bearing balls.
+A ball screw involves significantly more parts and surface interactions than many similar systems.
+While a basic lead screw is composed of only a solid shaft and a solid nut with simple mating geometries, a ball screw requires precisely formed curved contours and multi-part assemblies to facilitate the action of the bearing balls.
 This makes them more expensive to manufacture and sometimes to maintain, and provides more potential avenues for failure if the apparatus is not properly cared for.